 In fact, this is not an uncommon experience you will encounter at GSE as once you step outside of IEDP courses, many courses do have their bases in the context specific to the U.S.

 I personally think that really should not discourage you from taking courses outside of IEDP.
 Sure, what the readings focus and classmates’ background do influence your learning experience but your classroom experience is also what you make out of it yourself.
 In that light, this course has got me thinking about ideas that could be adapted and modified to become applicable to international settings.
-For instance, racial dynamic and tensions are not confined to the U.S. They manifest in a specific manner in the U.S. but they also manifest in other countries but in their own ways.
+For instance, racial dynamic and tensions are not confined to the U.S. They manifest in a specific manner in the U.S. but they also manifest in other countries in their own ways.
 In such context, how would illustrations reflect those tensions in different ways?
 Do we notice similar patterns or is it completely irrelevant?
 If completely irrelevant, why so?
 Asking these questions to yourself as you sit in the classroom help you make those contents relevant and applicable to your interest area in international educational development.

 It is a big leap from being surrounded by your cohort mates in all the classes you are in to being the only IEDPer in a classroom.
 It can be intimidating at times but as with other parts of life, stepping out of your comfort zone does make you grow.
 I personally highly recommend others to take courses outside of IEDP (and in fact, it’s a requirement for the program!) because I feel like now I am having a more holistic perspective of GSE experience.